zyquon/comfyui-stash/README.md

 In ComfyUI, click the lower-left "gear" to open its settings.
 On the left, click the **Stash** section which will reveal settings for **Stash API**.

-You must copy **API Key** from your Stash security page.
-For example, if Stash is on your local computer, the security page is at (http://localhost:9999/settings?tab=security)(http://localhost:9999/settings?tab=security).
+You must copy the **API Key** from your Stash security page.
+For example, if Stash is on your local computer, the security page is at [http://localhost:9999/settings?tab=security](http://localhost:9999/settings?tab=security).
 (If not, correct the hostname of that URL.)
 Paste the entire API key into ComfyUI.

 The **API URL** may already be correct if Stash is on your local computer.
 If not, correct the hostname (and possibly port) but remember to keep the `/graphql` path.